toast2134/eecs12/project4/README.md

 - Libraries
 - Lists

-### Grade
-95% - road mark spacing was not exactly as required.

 ### Files
 city.py is the file that was submitted for grading.
 Most of the comments were added after submission.
 <br />